vivekpal468/Delivery-App/README.md

    Export:  Use Export before the component Definition in file which you want to export
    Import:  import {name of the variable OR Component} from <path of the variable OR Component file>

+# There are two types of routing in web app
+- Client Side Routing
+- Server Side Routing